Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1and2/PATTERN1_LAKEHOUSE.md

+# Pattern 1: Load from Fabric Lakehouse to Fabric Gold Lakehouse
-### Create the pipeline to load data from Fabric Lakehouse to Gold Fabric Lakehouse
+## Create the pipeline to load data from Fabric Lakehouse to Gold Fabric Lakehouse
 When this pipeline is complete, it will look like this: ![lakehousetable](images/load-lakehouse-pipeline.jpg)

 1. Create a new Data Pipeline called **Load Lakehouse Table**